AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 == Shield Transfer

 Transferring a shield from one agent to the other doesn't have to be as simple as "renaming the variables."
 In this experiment, we showed how a safety strategy can be transferred to an agent with completely different mechanics (under certain circumstances).

-A shield of 10 cars all acting randomly was created with the default mechanics:

-Transferring a shield from one agent to the other doesn't have to be as simple as "renaming the variables."
-In this experiment, we showed how a safety strategy can be transferred to an agent with completely different mechanics (under certain circumstances).